ibuddieat/zk_libcod/doc/debugging.md

 - Known issues leading to functional problems:
   - Using `player SetModel("");` is not recommended as it can lead to god mode situations, or worse
   - Using non-default team collision settings causes friendly player names (stock hud) to disappear on the affected players.
 Depending on the used settings, they might reappear during killcam
+  - HTTP-based download using the `sv_wwwDownload` dvar seems to be broken on 1.3 clients with protocol version 119.
+Therefore, it is disabled for those clients

 Most of the issues listed here are problems that are present in the original game engine already, meaning that they were *not* introduced by libcod add-ons.